 What is a Normal Body Temperature?

-A normal temperature is typically lower within the morning and increases during the day.
-It reaches its high within the late afternoon or evening.
+A normal temperature is typically lower in the morning and increases daily.
+It reaches its height in the late afternoon or evening.

 What Temperature is Considered a Fever?

-You can treat this at home with a fever reducer medication and fluids to make yourself more comfortable, or let it run its course.
+You can treat this at home with a fever-reducing medication and fluids to make yourself more comfortable, or let it run its course.
 But if it reaches 102°F (38.8°C) or higher and home treatment doesn’t lower it, call your healthcare provider.

 How Do I Take a Temperature with a Thermometer?